rsdoiel/antenna/planet.md

 ---

-## Gaza civil defence says 44 killed in Israel attacks
+## New US Gaza truce proposal does not meet demands - Hamas

 date: 2025-05-29, from: RTÉ News

-Gaza's civil defence agency said Israeli attacks killed 44 people, including 23 in a strike on a home in the centre of the Palestinian territory.
+The White House said Israel had "signed off" on a new Gaza ceasefire proposal submitted to Hamas, but the Palestinian militant group said the deal failed to satisfy its demands.

 <br>